EdwardOlmos/visualization-app/README.md

 This view provides detailed information with a side-by-side view of the compared source code files.
 Users can observe which lines of code FETT considered suspicious of plagiarism by noticing the color scheme.
 Black-colored code infers no suspicion of plagiarism.
 A red-colored code signifies possible plagiarism.
-Selected file matches will highlighted code yellow.
+Selected file matches will be highlighted in yellow.

 Users can click on the red-colored code from either the left or right-hand file to see matches associated with it.
 Once clicked, the selected line will highlight yellow and the other matching lines of code.